~/aurora-watch SPACE WEATHER LIVE 00:00:00 apps ← about me

 Aurora Now is a free real-time aurora probability dashboard combining three NOAA data streams: the planetary Kp index (updated every 3 minutes), the NOAA Ovation Prime aurora oval (a full lat/lon probability grid updated every 5 minutes from particle precipitation models), and live ACE/DSCOVR satellite solar wind measurements including interplanetary magnetic field (IMF) Bz component and solar wind speed.
 This is the same data used by NOAA's own Space Weather Prediction Center — presented in a cleaner, more interactive interface.

-The interactive canvas map shows the actual aurora oval drawn from the Ovation JSON data, overlaid with a day/night terminator so you can immediately see where on Earth darkness falls within the aurora zone.
+The interactive map shows the actual aurora oval drawn from the Ovation JSON data, overlaid with a day/night terminator so you can immediately see where on Earth darkness falls within the aurora zone.
 Click anywhere on the map to get the exact aurora probability at that point.
 Use the "My Location" button to see your personal aurora probability in real time.

 IMF Bz — The Key Predictor Nobody Talks About